Laws of the Constitution of Selangor 1959: Chapter 3 - Executive

 The State Secretary, State Legal Adviser and State Financial Officer will take Oath of Secrecy in front of the Menteri Besar before attending any Selangor State Executive Council meeting.

 Article 53 states that the Sultan must appoint a state executive council.

-The sultan must first appoint a Menteri Besar to preside over the council, who must be a member of the state legislative assembly and in his judgement, is trusted by the majority of the members of the assembly.
-Any person who become a citizen by naturalisation or registration under Article 17 of the Federal Constitution is automatically ineligible to be a Menteri Besar.
-Article 53(4) also states that appointment of the Menteri Besar is a prerogative of the Sultan, and he may dispense any provision in the constitution that restricting him to do so.
+The Sultan must first appoint a Menteri Besar to preside over the council, who must be a member of the state legislative assembly and in his judgement, is trusted by the majority of the members of the assembly.
+Any person who becomes a citizen by naturalisation or registration under Article 17 of the Federal Constitution is automatically ineligible to be a Menteri Besar.
+Article 53(4) also states that appointment of the Menteri Besar is a prerogative of the Sultan, and he may dispense with any provision in the constitution that restricts him to do so.
 If the Menteri Besar ceases to command the confidence of the majority of the members of the Legislative Assembly, he must tender his resignation to the State Council, unless the Sultan dissolves the Legislative Assembly at his request.

-Under the advice of the Menteri Besar, the Sultan must then appoint four to ten other council members from the members of the assembly.
-The Sultan may also appoint a Deputy Menteri Besar if he is advises to do so by the Menteri Besar.
-The Deputy Menteri Besar must assist the Menteri Besar in exercising his powers, performing his duty and carrying out his function.
+Under the advice of the Menteri Besar, the Sultan must then appoint four to ten other council members from among the members of the assembly.
+The Sultan may also appoint a Deputy Menteri Besar if he is advised to do so by the Menteri Besar.
+The Deputy Menteri Besar must assist the Menteri Besar in exercising his powers, performing his duty and carrying out his functions.

 Any member of the state council other than the Menteri Besar, shall hold office at the sultan's' pleasure, but they are free to resign at any time.
 A member of the state council must also not engage in any trade, business, or profession connected with any subject or department for which he is responsible of.
 He cannot take part in any decision made by the Executive Council relating to the trade, business, or profession as long as he still engages in them.

 Article 54A provides that Menteri Besar can appoint a person to be a political secretary.
 The political secretary can resign at any time but otherwise must held his position until the appointment duration determined by the Menteri Besar.
 His duty and function will be determined by the state executive council.
 Article 55 states that the Sultan must act on advice of the executive council or a member who is acting under authority of the executive council, in exercising his function under the Constitution, or any law, or as a member of the Conference of Rulers.

 The Sultan may act in his discretion in the following matters: